 Blue can also be associated with wisdom, creativity, loyalty, and spirituality.
 Too much blue or blue that is too dark can lead to sadness, depression, and a feeling of emptiness.
 Light blue promotes serenity.
 It can also be used to help with insomnia.

 Yellow can be used in color therapy to bring energy and encourage action.
 This color can make you feel happier.
 It can bring out your intelligence and wisdom.
 Too much or too-bright yellows are associated with betrayal, cruelty, and deceit.
 It can remind us of our mortality.
 Yellow is the most intense color in the spectrum.

-Red is even more stimulating than orange.
+The color red is even more stimulating than orange.
 It influences emotional issues like financial independence and physical survival.
+Red orange may also produce similar effects.
 It's mostly used for physical healing because its emotional effects can be extreme.
-Color therapists avoid shining red on your head, as this can cause intense agitation.
+Color therapists avoid shining red light on your head, as this can cause intense agitation.
 Infrared can also be used by a skilled color therapist if done so with caution.
 Neither red nor infrared is used for someone who has severe mental conditions.

 Purple is most strongly associated with beauty, spirituality, and bliss.
-In color therapy, violet is often used on the forehead and neck to initiate feelings of calm and relaxation.
-However, it's recommended for use anywhere on the body.
+In color therapy, violet is often used on the forehead and neck to initiate feelings of calm and relaxation within the human body.
+However, it's recommended for use on any part of the body.

 The Use Of Color In Art Therapy

 Color is a major consideration for art therapists as well.
 They may instruct their clients to paint with a certain color that will bring out their issues or help them deal with them.
 Or, they may leave the color to the client and simply notice what colors they choose and how they combine the color with lines.